 Practical Do’s & Don’ts for Maui Visitors

-Maui is a very easy-going place, and for the most part, people who live here are friendly, helpful, and welcoming to visitors.
-We love sharing the beauty and joys of our island, particularly with visitors who are polite, respectful of the Hawaiian culture, and accepting of “the local way” of doing things.
-Life on Maui is not going to be exactly the way things are at home–wherever your home might be.
+Maui is a very easygoing place.
+For the most part, people who live here are friendly, helpful, and welcoming to visitors.
+We love sharing the beauty and joys of our island home, particularly with visitors who are polite, respectful of the Hawaiian culture, and accepting of “the local way” of doing things.
+Life on Maui is not going to be exactly the way things are at home, wherever your home might be.
 But that’s the fun of travel, isn’t it?

 Here are some travel tips for Maui visitors that will make you feel right at home when you’re here.
 These tips will earn you a nod and a smile from those who live here–and maybe a friendly “shaka” (pictured above), instead of “stink-eye” (the local term for an annoyed look)!
 If you are a first-timer to Maui, you might also want to read my Maui Basics 101 and 15 Things NOT To Do in Maui.